KatiaKar/weather_cli_app/README.md

 is mentioned on the "WeatherClI_Documentation.pdf"

 # Additional information
-This project was developed as part of a technical assessment for a job interview and is shared here with permission.
+This project was developed as part of a technical assessment for a job interview and is published here with permission.